Considerations When Starting With Augmented Reality

 One very big reason not to skimp on the smart glasses you buy has to be with the quality of user interaction.

 Inexpensive glasses usually will have something resembling a touchpad (e.g., a very tiny trackpad or wheel on the side of the glasses) or “wearable mouse” (such a ring on your finger that provides wireless controls for the glasses).
 These interfaces are usually cumbersome at best, and unusable for many uses (like drawing an on-screen circle around a broken valve).

 A microphone is helpful for voice commands or remote collaboration as long as your use is in a quiet environment.

 Some inexpensive glasses can recognize very crude hand gestures via their standard camera.
-Instead, higher end glasses will have a depth sensor that can enable hand gestures (remember the move “Minority Report”?).
+Premium smart glasses, however, will typically have a “depth sensor” that can enable hand gestures (remember the movie “Minority Report”?).

 Using gestures not only enables field workers with gloves or doctors with sterile hands, but using gestures similar to touchscreen gestures (swipe, point, etc.), is familiar for users, which should improve their acceptance of the device and perhaps even reduce their learning curve.

 Similarly, you want glasses that can detect head motion, which can, for example, enable the user to view multiple “screens” floating in the air off to the side, by simply turning his/her head.

 The simple reality is that no two work places are the same.
 Working conditions vary in terms of noise, light, physical access and safety concerns.
 Tasks vary from company to company and from person to person.
 We believe that smart glasses should smart enough to understand this and be better at supporting the work your people do.